 A resolute tone from the top along with transparent conduct can help to create an ethical culture, which is the foundation of good corporate governance.

 Based on my experiences, culture is often shaped, solidified, and destroyed by the worst behavior the board and senior management is willing to tolerate or overlook!

 Regular interactions by the board with senior leadership and senior leadership with employees can help determine whether the culture of the organization is bedrock or sand.

 I have developed a tool for and have been assessing cultural risk for over 25 years.
 It’s not perfect, but it generally provides some interesting data and in some instances has been a “silent whistleblower” and helps flesh out blind spots.

-More to come on this topic!
 I welcome your thoughts, comments, and suggestions.